 Having the arcade games be digital can also go a long way when you factor in the ability of the players to share their scores online.
 Think about the reach from this.

 Golf is a popular game around the world, no doubt.
 So, it’s only natural that it is featured in trade show booth activity ideas.

 What makes it even a great go-to option for a trade show game is the relaxed atmosphere devoid of the usual running around to look for missing balls.

 On this front, putting greens are your best bet.
 Yes, it’s expensive, but it is also the easiest to deal with at the booth level among all the available golf activities.

-While it’s easy to just set up a small putting green and attract people to your booth, perhaps reward them as well.
-For example, if the potential client gets a hole-in-one, let that be an way for them to gain exclusive access to a deal or promotion that you are running on your products or services.
+While it's easy to just set up a small putting green and attract people to your booth, perhaps reward them as well.
+For example, if the potential client gets a hole-in-one, let that be a way for them to gain exclusive access to a deal or promotion that you are running on your products or services.

 This way, your increasing traffic to your booth, along with providing an incentive for participating and sticking around as well.

 Another trade show game for attracting more feet to your exhibit.
 And it’s a pretty simple one – get the disc into a slot or on a predetermined surface.